 Protecting & Restoring Long Island's Peconic Bays

-Our virtual conference will drive ACTION towards combatting the challenges our estuary faces.
+The purpose of our conference is to drive ACTION towards combatting the challenges our estuary faces.

 “what are we going to do about it?”

 Alison Branco, Director of Coastal Programs, The Nature Conservancy in New York

 Matthew Sclafani, Cornell Cooperative Extension of Suffolk County Marine Program

 Partners of the Peconic Estuary Partnership share why PEP’s new management plan will guide crucial work towards a brighter future as we all work together.
 Our partnership is our greatest tool to help us achieve our mission of protecting and restoring the Peconic Estuary and its watershed.